joncampbell123/dosbox-x/BUILD.md

 * Zlib

-    Needed by libpng, and for saving state and CHD support.
+    Needed by libpng, and for save-state and CHD support.

     For Windows get libz (rename to zlib) from https://gnuwin32.sourceforge.net/packages.html